-Liverpool World Centre is proud to to be part of the Generations for Change programme, funded by the Liverpool City Region.
-The programme offered paid placements in six arts and culture organisations for young creatives of black, asian and other diverse ethnic backgrounds, aged 18 to 30.
+Liverpool World Centre is proud to to be part of Liverpool City Region’s Generations for Change programme.
+The programme offered paid placements in six arts and culture organisations for young global majority creatives, aged 18 to 30.

-As part of this project, we were joined by Tegan Tukana and Hilan Gully for placements.
-Both Tegan and Hilan carried out independent research, gathering the voices and perspectives of young people within the areas they were working in.
+LWC provided placements for Tegan Tukana and Hilan Gully for placements.
+Both carried out independent research, gathering the voices and perspectives of young people within the areas they were working in.

-They were particularly trying to understand young people’s lived experiences of discrimination and racism in the workplace, in accessing skills training and business support, as well as in the cultural sphere.
+Part of their brief was to gain insight into young people’s lived experiences of discrimination and racism in the workplace, in accessing skills training and business support, as well as in the cultural sphere.
 Their findings will help the Combined Authority to develop creative solutions and were showcased at an event in late 2021.